european-modelling-hubs/RespiCompass/round1_2425_influenza.md

 $$ILI+ = ILI \times \frac{Positivity_{Influenza}}{100}$$

 Where ILI is the consulation rate for influenza-like-illness reported in a given country and week, and $Positivity_{Influenza}$ is the test positivity rate for influenza (overall, without considering subtypes) from either sentinel or non-sentinel detections in that country and week.
 All countries consider sentinel surveillance except for Malta, Iceland, Croatia, Romania, Latvia, Finland, where non-sentinel detections are considered.
 Historical ILI+ data is provided [here](https://github.com/european-modelling-hubs/RespiCompass/blob/main/target-data/influenza/ili_plus.csv).
 The rationale for using ILI+ instead of ILI is rooted in the increased non-specificity of ILI, particularly after the advent of COVID-19.
 By combining ILI with detection rates, we obtain a signal more specific to influenza.

+### Submission Format

+### Shared Assumptions
+#### Vaccine Effectiveness
+For all scenarios we assume a VE = 40% against infection based on available literature (see here for list of studies considered).
+For this round we assume the same VE for all age groups.
+Teams may, at their discretion, include additional effects of vaccines, such as the reduced infectiousness of vaccinated individuals if they become infected.

+#### Vaccine Coverage and Rollout
+In scenarios A and B, we assume vaccination coverage for the 65+ age group is 15% higher compared to the data reported during the last season for which data is available (2021/2022 for most of the countries).
+This represents a relative increase, meaning that a coverage of 50% would increase to 57.5%.

+In scenarios C and D, we assume vaccination coverage for the 65+ age group is 15% lower compared to the data reported during the last season for which data is available

+We advise that teams maintain vaccination coverage in other age groups at the same levels as the last season for which data is available.
+If data on vaccination coverage in other age groups are not available, teams can make assumptions, provided the coverage remains lower than that of the 65+ (at-risk) population.

+Scenarios E and F are hypothetical scenarios where teams are asked not to include vaccinations in any age groups.
+These scenarios are used to estimate the effect of vaccinations against a baseline scenario in which they are completely absent.

+We leave the implementation of the vaccination rollout to the discretion of the teams.
+This includes decisions on whether to use constant or time-varying administration rates and whether to administer most doses before the respiratory disease season.

 ### Data
 We provide the following data to support models development and calibration.